sr14978/innocuous-ciphertexts/README.md

 ```

-You can use the emulator program to produce url messages that emulate the reference distrobution
+You can use the emulator program to produce url messages that emulate the adversary reference distrobution
 ```bash
 ./run_emulator.py --out <output_filepath> --mode <binning_method>
 eg ./run_emulator.py --out 1000/emulated/char/1 --mode char